-Cozumel is a great vacation spot for couples!
+Cozumel is a great vacation spot for couples.
 Warm weather, blue waters, and spectacular sunsets are baked right in, every day.
-Add to that this roundup of romantic activities – exploring, secluded beaches, date-worthy dinners, fresh margaritas, sultry salsa, ceremonial sweat lodges, spa services, athletic adventures, ice cream cones.
-Perfect for a romantic getaway.
+Add to that this roundup of romantic activities – exploring, secluded beaches, date-worthy dinners, fresh juicy margaritas, sultry salsa, ceremonial sweat lodges, spa services, athletic adventures, ice cream cones.
+Cozumel is a perfect for a romantic getaway.

 And did someone say baby turtles at sunset?